mumuki/mumuki-laboratory/README.md

 ## JavaScript API Docs

-In order to be customized by runners, Laboratory exposes the following selectors and methods
+In order to be customized by runners, Laboratory exposes the following selectors and methods which are granted to be safe and stable.

 ### Public Selectors